Belle Rennie: Life

 Rennie was born 1875 in Westoe.
 Her parents were Isabella (born Southern) and Thomas Firth Moorhouse.
 Her father was a manager and an analytical chemist who killed himself while doing an experiment.
 Her mother took the family back to her hometown of Gateshead.
 In about 1887 the family moved again to Harrogate where her mother married Dr Rennie.
 The whole family took the new surname, while their stepfather became rich looking after his patients.
 Her father however suffered from the workload, so they moved to Torquay where he effectively retired.

 On 28 December 1908 the Messina earthquake struck and Rennie decided that she could adopt an orphan baby.
 She had been told that her dislocated hip meant that she would never have her own child.
-She went to Messina accompanied by a former governess and by persistance moved away any problems there might have been.
+She went to Messina accompanied by a former governess and by persistence moved away any problems there might have been.
 She returned to England with a seven-month-old baby she had found in a convent in Naples.
 By this time her family were living in the New Forest and her parents agreed to adopt the child to ensure that no one thought she was Belle's natural daughter.
 Rennie took an interest not only in this child's development, but in development in general.
 She visited the Montessori Institute in Italy, and she decided to organise the first Conference of the New Ideals in Education to discuss these ideas in 1912.